Help B, a homeless disabled woman who has fled violence

 B will be out on the street if she can’t raise the money to keep a roof over her head.

-We need to raise at least £14,000 by the end of November 2024, which will cover her rent for the next six months.
+We need to raise at least £14,000 to cover her rent for six months.
 (This is the initial goal, although we will probably also need more in the longer term.)

 B is currently renting temporary emergency accommodation in Brighton, having fled unsafe housing in another city where she was put in danger by a negligent Housing Association and subjected to terror, threats and violence.